 What Happens After Detox?

 Your body will be in a much better physical state.
 At this point, you’ll be more receptive to counseling and a heroin rehab program.
-It’s this mental training, coupled with MAT, that can bring about a positive lifestyle overhaul.
+It’s this mental training, coupled with MAT for heroin addiction, that can bring about a positive lifestyle overhaul.

 Developing the skills for sobriety takes time and effort in a place devoid of drugs.
 This is what 24/7 inpatient heroin treatment caters to.
 Short-term residential heroin treatment stays are about a month to three months long.
 Longer programs are optimal and can last for about six months to over a year.